FY 2017

 [Kyoto Bunkyo University]

-25th fiscal year, we have been conducting one-day bus tours using school buses (to and from Mukojima New Town) about five times a year with “elderly people who tend to withdraw” who live alone in Mukojima New Town.
-In cooperation with the school district social association, we will conduct tours in cooperation with the Kyoto Bunkyo My Town Mukojima Lunch Club, the Smile Tsunaga Association (Fukushima Refugee Mothers’ Association), and the Sunset Beni no Kai (a group of Chinese returnees).
+Since 2013, we have been running one-day bus tours (departing and arriving at Mukojima New Town) about five times a year with “elderly people who tend to stay at home” who live alone in Mukojima New Town.
+In cooperation with the school district social welfare council, we also run tours in collaboration with the Kyoto Bunkyo My Town Mukojima Lunch Club, Egao Tsunagarou Kai (a group of mothers who evacuated to Fukushima), and Yuhibeno Kai (a group of returnees from China).

-Symbiosis Project between the Community and the University Kyoto College of Economics Regional and University Symbiosis Project
+Community and University Coexistence Project Kyoto College of Economics Community and University Coexistence Project

-As a university that lives in harmony with the community in Saikyo Ward, the purpose of this program is to participate in and participate in local residents’ activities through the participation and observation of NPOs and residents’ associations in Rakusai NT, and to link the results obtained there to academic work as students.
-Specifically, we plan the projects of local activity groups together, implement them, evaluate them, and review them.
-The goal is for the faculty member to assume the role of liaison so that the student’s activities are not limited to simply providing labor for community activities, and the students are aware of the issues.
+As a university that lives in harmony with the local community, the aim is for students to participate in local community activities through participant observation of NPOs and neighborhood associations in Rakusai NT, and to use the results gained from these activities in their academic studies.
+Specifically, students plan, carry out, evaluate, and review the activities of local activity groups together.
+Faculty members play the role of liaison so that the students’ activities do not end as mere labor for local activities, and the goal is for students to develop an awareness of the issues.

 Soratane Project Soratane Project